ChrisBAshton/inline-cache/README.md

    ```
 1. On the client, the page begins rendering, and initialises the service worker.
 1. The service worker retrieves the manifest from the cache to retrieve a list of resources and versions that have been cached already.
 1. The service worker intercepts all requests.
-For each in turn, it checks if the resource exists in the cache.
+For each in turn, it checks if the resource exists in the manifest.
 If it does, it fetches it from the cache, otherwise it fetches it over HTTP as normal.

 ### What happens if the cache is cleared?